Sena Institute of Technology

 These facilities enable us to do basic fundamental work, train students and organize workshops to train the community on best agricultural practices.
 Also, the fab lab concept will enable the public to use our facility to prototype their ideas and empower them to transform these ideas into a reality.

-Find below are our research logistics at a glance and financial position.
+Find below are our research logistics.

 - White Boards